How to Reduce the Cost of Quality Assurance?

 5. Invest in Continuous Integration and Continuous Testing (CI/CT)

 • Faster Feedback Loops: Testing may be done more quickly and often thanks to CI/CT, which guarantees that errors are found and fixed right away.
-Debugging and resolving problems that would otherwise accumulate becomes less expensive as a result.
+Debugging and resolving problems that would otherwise accumulate become less expensive as a result.

 • Consistency: In order to prevent new flaws from slipping through, automated tests are executed each time code is pushed to the repository.
 Less last-minute shocks before release and better code are the results of this consistency.